 The risk of losing track, if you study by yourself, is real.
 You take it easy once, then twice, then you don’t open your textbook for a whole week.
 A teacher will be also your personal language coach.
 You’ll be more motivated to do your homework for the next lesson if someone prepared it just for you (and is actually going to check it).

-If you want to get to the next level with the language
+If you want to make a step forward in the language

 If you want a chance to start speaking in a “safe” environment